-Target list allows you to create your own list using IP or domain address; this list can be used to create rules to block, allow, or prioritize a group of targets.
+A Target List is a set of targets defined by domain (exact or all subdomains) or IP (exact or range), which can be used as a building block to create rules or prioritize a group of targets.
 If you have a lot of rules, this feature can help you to organize them.

 - Target Lists can only be created and managed using the Firewalla Web interface

-- Target Lists can be applied via the Web or App (version 1.45 or greater)
+- Rules using Target Lists can be created/managed via the Firewalla Web or App

-- Target List items for this version is restricted to 20 items
+- Target List items for this version are restricted to 200 items

-- You can only create up to 5 target lists
+- You can only create up to 20 Target Lists

 Built-in Target Lists